xeroblaze0/xeroblaze0.github.io/_pages/about.md

   image_circular: false # crops the image to make it circular
   address: *relocating*

+url: https://xeroblaze0.github.io # the base hostname & protocol for your site
+baseurl: # the subpath of your site, e.g. /blog/.
+Leave blank for root
 news: true  # includes a list of news items
 latest_posts: true  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
+back_to_top: true # set to false to disable the back to top button
 ---

 My name is Alex Hay, I work at the intersection of engineering and neuroscience in the field of rehabilitation, specifically control of prostethic devices.